 Ballmer Institute for Children’s Behavioral Health

-What is the Ballmer Institute Residential Community?
+What is the Ballmer Institute Academic Residential Community?

 Students in this community have the opportunity to live together in the New Residence Hall with other pre-majors and have access to exclusive academic and social events—including a trip to the Ballmer Institute at the UO’s NE Portland campus.